NEWS

 Why are President, PM & Niti Aayog pushing for simultaneous polls?

-The real problems are party election spends and increasing trend of PM and ministers campaigning in every election
+The real problems are the money that political parties spend and the increasing trend of the PM and Union ministers campaigning in every state election

 Photo by Sonu Mehta/Hindustan Times via Getty Images